This week in #SheikhJarrah Salah Diab, our friend,

-The children, said Salah are afraid to leave their homes.
+The children said Salah is afraid to leave their homes.

-The neighbourhood has become a closed militarised zone.
+The neighborhood has become a closed militarised zone.

 Salah seemed tired,

-but he kept saying that he is optimistic,
+but he kept saying that he was optimistic,

 that he believes that the end of the occupation is near.